MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/ways-of-working.md

     * Are employees getting enough time to work on their core priorities?

 * **Encourage coaching and development**
-    * Are employees receiving sufficient manager 1:1 coaching time??
+    * Are employees receiving sufficient manager 1:1 coaching time?
     * Are managers balancing oversight with employee autonomy?

 To populate the report in Power BI, you’ll need to set up and successfully run the predefined **Ways of working** query in Viva Insights.